 The Winchell Room has a separate kitchen, which must be reserved.
+There are no kitchen facilities at the West Branch Library.
 Use of this room is NOT part of any other booking.
-A fee of $50 will be charged for use of the kitchen.
+A fee of $10 will be charged for use of the kitchen.
 Organizations are required to bring their own kitchen supplies (paper goods, utensils, serving dishes, coffee maker and supplies, etc.) Library supplies are for library sponsored programs only.

 Failure to abide by the rules of the Library, misuse of of a meeting room, or the repeated failure to utilize reserved room without first giving 24 hours prior notice to the Library will result in a group being barred from using library meeting rooms for one year.

 Fliers advertising events may be left with library staff to be posted one week before the scheduled event.
 No group will imply in its advertising or during the meeting that the Library sponsored or supports its meeting, group or presentation without first receiving permission in writing from the Director.
 Any group found to have promoted their event as library sponsored will lose their reservation.

 When a determination is made by the Director that the proposed use of the meeting room (s) will necessitate additional security or police presence, the reserving group or organization shall be responsible for pre-paying all of the cost of same.
 Proof that extra security has been secured must be received at least one week prior to the event.

 RSA 202-A:24 OFFENSES AGAINST LIBRARIES